Team-Games-Bond/Solace/README.md

 ![Team 35 Jira Kanban Board](<Documentation/Jira Kanban board.png>)
 ![Team 35 Gantt Chart](<Documentation/Team 35 Gantt Chart.jpg>)

-**We are submitting an .exe file for the desktop version, but we have included build instructions for Android.
+**We are submitting the godot version as git hub can not hold an exe, but we have included build instructions for Android.
 For submission purposes, we're focusing on the desktop version; however, we are actively developing an Android version that we’ll showcase at the event.**

 ## Build Dependencies
 [![Godot](https://img.shields.io/badge/Godot-478CBF?style=for-the-badge&logo=GodotEngine&logoColor=white)](https://godotengine.org/download/) .NET Version 4.3